Sleeping Beauty (1959 film): Character animation

-Tom Oreb, whose designs employed a "straight-against-curve" motif similar to Earle's backgrounds, was the film's character stylist.
+Layout artist Tom Oreb, whose designs employed a "straight-against-curve" motif similar to Earle's backgrounds, was the film's character stylist.
 Oreb was the first Disney artist to receive a credit in that capacity.
-He worked closely with Earle (who also had decision-making capability in character designs and color schemes), and created preliminary sketches for most of the characters, incorporating strong horizontal and vertical planes like the background paintings.
-The studio's ink and paint department made finished cels of Oreb's sketches, which were placed over Earle's backgrounds to ensure that they would match the film's style.
+Working closely with Earle (who also had decision-making capability in character designs and color schemes), he created preliminary sketches for most of the characters, incorporating strong horizontal and vertical planes like those in the background paintings.
+The studio's ink and paint department made finished cels of Oreb's sketches, which were placed over Earle's backgrounds to ensure that the styles would match.
 The animators complained that Oreb's designs, like Earle's styling, were too rigid to animate.
 According to Ken Anderson, the characters became "really, unfortunately, quite stiff.
 In order to fit this mannered background, they, too, took on a sort of cylindrical, geometrical shape that didn't lend itself as well to the ...
 Well, you might say, the Bambi type of animation.
 It wasn't really possible just to make the characters fit the style and still be quite as attractive."

 Marc Davis, who embraced Earle's style, was the supervising animator of Princess Aurora.
 He also worked on the character's design along with Oreb, whose earlier designs of Aurora were influenced by Audrey Hepburn.
 Stylizing the character to match the backgrounds, Oreb incorporated vertical lines into the folds of her dresses and two-dimensional swirls into her hair, while Davis sharpened her features and clothes, adding Art Nouveau and Art Deco style to her curls.
 Aurora's final design was more refined than those of previous Disney heroines, and therefore required more attention to detail than any animated character before.
-Iwao Takamoto, who was quality control animator of Aurora, called working with her animation drawings a "laborious job" which limited in-betweeners such as himself to completing only six or seven drawings per day, a small fraction of the twenty-four required for each second of film.
+Iwao Takamoto, who was the quality control animator for Aurora, called working with her animation drawings a "laborious job" which limited in-betweeners such as himself to completing only six or seven drawings per day, a small fraction of the twenty-four required for each second of film.

 In designing Maleficent, Marc Davis experimented with flame-like shapes and triangular color patterns.